Fomode3D/Documentation/node.md

 <p align="center">
 <img src="https://github.com/GEO-Protocol/Documentation/blob/master/resources/wm_network_settings_2.png">
-	Pord Forwarding Settings
+	Port Forwarding Settings
 </p>
 <br/>
 <br/>

 ## Network topology
-In this tutorial we would use 3 nodes: `node1`, `node2`, `node3`. <br/>
+In this tutorial we will use 3 nodes: `node1`, `node2`, `node3`. <br/>
 We would use one WM to run all three nodes.
-You can follow this tutorial in the same way, or you can launch 3 different WMs and configure appropriate network layer so all the WMs would be able to communicate to each other WM.
+You can follow this tutorial in the same way, or you can launch 3 different WMs and configure the appropriate network layer so all the WMs will be able to communicate with one another's WM.

-Each one node needs one SSH session to be launched in, and one more SSH session for the commands transferring and results fetching.
+Each node needs one SSH session to be launched in, and one more SSH session for command transferring and result fetching.
 So in total, we are opening 6 SSH sessions to the WM.

 <p align="center">
 <img src="https://github.com/GEO-Protocol/Documentation/blob/master/resources/ssh_1.png">